East Cambs District Council owned moorings on the River Great Ouse, Ely

 What part of the River Great Ouse does the Council’s Mooring Management scheme cover?

-If the length of your stay exceeds 48 hours you will be issued with a Mooring Charge Notice (MCN).
+You do not need to pay to moor at the Council’s moorings for the first forty eight hours of your stay.
+If the length of your stay exceeds forty eight hours you will be issued with a Mooring Charge Notice (MCN).
 Details about how to pay a Mooring Charge Notice are on the MCN itself.

-Appeals against a Mooring Charge Notice should be made no later than 14 days from the date on which the Mooring Charge Notice was issued, and supported with evidence.
-Decisions are made in writing within 10 working days.
-Unsuccessful appeals received by East Cambs District Council within 14 days will be granted a further 14 days to pay the reduced charge of £70.00.
+Appeals against a Mooring Charge Notice should be made no later than fourteen days from the date on which the Mooring Charge Notice was issued, and supported with evidence.
+Decisions are made in writing within ten working days.
+Unsuccessful appeals received by East Cambs District Council within fourteen days will be granted a fourteen days to pay the reduced charge of £70.00.

 When did the new mooring management scheme start?

-The map below llustrates the extent of the councils moorings, to which the mooring management scheme applies:
+The map below illustrates the extent of the councils moorings, to which the mooring management scheme applies: